|Black text on a grey background reads,|

 So, what does this mean in the library?

 I say all this because just like people who are looking for like-minded people to "safely" share hate speech with, people from marginalized groups can look for these “tells” to feel out whether you are a safe person to talk to or not.
 (I've noticed more how I experience this since becoming a more vocal member of the disability community, but that's a post for another day).
 Sharing information about oneself can be really high-stakes when you haven’t figured out whether or not the person you’re talking to recognizes your humanity, and often you might rely on that person’s power for safety.
 Which is why we need to be very clear that we are communicating to marginalized populations that they are welcome in our spaces or welcome in our lives.
-As opposed to the type of person referenced in the anecdote above, they may feel their ACTUAL safety is compromised, and may not further engage.
+As opposed to the type of person referenced in the anecdote above, their ACTUAL safety may be compromised, and may not further engage.
 This can be seen in these Facebook comment threads, where very seldomly a librarian from a marginalized group will participate once a someone has commented with a platitude that seems to support the status quo and deny them their experience/identity.

 These “tells” pop up during choices you make with partnerships, collection development, and your daily interactions with patrons and colleagues (in real life and online).
 They’re there, whether you mean them to be or not, so we should probably get deliberate about it.